KingMarine-GH/convertabot/README.md

 ## Commands

-This bot currently has 1 command, `/convert-temp`.
+This bot currently has 2 commands:

+- `/convert-temp`.
 It converts F to C and vice versa.
+- `/convert-dist`, It converts distances.

 ## Copyright